2020 Cost Guide for a Home Remodel in Philadelphia

 - Windows: If you’re replacing windows during your extensive gut remodel, then that will be a big cost.
 But it could also help you save money on your heating and cooling bills.
 Higher-end windows could cost up to $400 each with lower-end windows costing $150 apiece.
 Replacing 10 3’x5′ double-hung windows with something that is insulated and rated low-E will cost around $20,000, according to the Cost Vs Value report from Remodeling magazine.

 Note: While Sweeten contractors explore all avenues to stay competitive, the industry is affected by trade.
 The prices you’re quoted at any given time may not be the same six months or a year from now.
 Prices on labor and materials fluctuate and this will be reflected in your overall quote.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Costs to renovate a kitchen in Philadelphia